11 Ice Age Trail Hikes to Explore This Winter

 Eagle Segment – Waukesha County

 A unique feature along the trail includes a portion of the Niagara Escarpment called Brady’s Rocks that weaves through 8-foot-tall dolomite outcroppings.
-The rocks were named after Irish settlers from the 1850s, and the trail passes remnants of a rubble stone fence from the Brady’s farm.
+The rocks were named after Irish settlers from the 1850s, and as you hike you’ll notice remnants of a rubble stone fence from the Brady’s farm.

 West Bend Segment – Washington County

-Located along the western edge of the city, the nearly 6-mile segment is unexpectedly rugged and forested, and provides quite a workout for those looking to get active this winter.
+Located along the western edge of West Bend, this nearly 6-mile segment is unexpectedly rugged and forested, and provides quite a workout for those looking to get active this winter.

-As the trail winds through the parks, one section merges with technical singletrack mountain biking routes and another follows the shore of Wells Lake, where ice skating is common in the winter.
+As the trail winds through the parks, one section follows the shore of Wells Lake, where ice skating is popular in the winter.
+So whether your group feels like hiking, snowshoeing, cross-country skiing or ice skating, this is the perfect section of the Ice Age Trail for multiple kinds of refreshing winter fun.

 East Central